 This matters because customers do not buy hoodie fabric in theory.
 They buy how the hoodie feels when they wear it.

-2. Printing and embroidery results
+2. Printing and Embroidery Results

 Some fabrics are easier to print cleanly.
 Some are better for embroidery because they hold stitches more consistently.
 Others create more texture, more fiber lift, or more variation after wash.